Flavoplaca citrina: Description

 All parts of the lichen react with potassium hydroxide solution (K) solution to turn purple.

+Flavoplaca citrina is often confused with Leproplaca chrysodeta, but that species tends to occur in moist, shaded places on calcareous rock and usually has a darker, browner thallus, often with a white cottony medulla.

 Habitat and distribution

-Flavoplaca citrina is commonly found on calcareous (chalky) or nutrient-rich substrates, such as limestone, concrete, mortar, bone, and asbestos cement.
-It especially thrives on walls in sunny locations, but is rarely found on wood or bark (corticolous).
-It is less common on naturally calcareous and occasionally nutrient-enriched siliceous rocks and metalwork.
-This lichen is cosmopolitan in distribution.
+Flavoplaca citrina is commonly found on calcareous (chalky) or nutrient-rich substrates, including limestone, concrete, mortar, bone, and asbestos cement, especially on walls in sunny locations.
+It is less common on naturally calcareous or nutrient-enriched siliceous rocks and metalwork, and rarely occurs on wood or bark (corticolous).
+The species is cosmopolitan in distribution.

-Flavoplaca citrina is nitrophilic (adapted to nitrogen-rich environments) and is commonly found on cliffs below birds' nests, where it benefits from nitrogen enrichment from bird excrement.
-Research has identified F. citrina as an indicator species for such bird-influenced habitats, particularly on cliff faces where peregrine falcons and ravens nest.
-This adaptation allows the lichen to thrive in these localised nutrient-rich zones within otherwise nutrient-poor cliff ecosystems.
+Flavoplaca citrina is nitrophilic (adapted to nitrogen-rich environments) and is frequently found on cliffs below birds' nests, where it benefits from nitrogen enrichment by bird excrement.
+Research has identified F. citrina as an indicator species for bird-influenced habitats, particularly on cliff faces where peregrine falcons and ravens nest, where it thrives in localised nutrient-rich zones within otherwise nutrient-poor ecosystems.

+In North and Central America, Flavoplaca citrina is common in temperate regions and more occasional in the Arctic and at higher elevations in Mexico and the Caribbean.
+Clifford Wetmore described it as growing in exposed situations on both calcareous and non-calcareous rock, though it has also been recorded from bark, wood, and sometimes bryophytes.